mgrechanik/stuff/README_2.md

 #### Installing through composer:

-The preferred way to install this extension is through composer.
+The preferred way to install this library is through composer.

 Either run
 ```